Application Procedures – LAI Doctoral Programs

 Application Requirements for International Applicants Applying to the Doctoral Programs in the Department of Learning and Instruction

-In addition to the documents specified above, International applicants must submit the following:
+In addition to the requirements noted above, international applicants should submit the following:

 - Official original proof of degree.